devops329/devops/instruction/burpSuite/burpSuite.md

 ## Intruder

-The Intruder tool makes it easy to automate variations of a requests in order to explore responses and execute brute force attacks.
+The Intruder tool makes it easy to automate variations of a request in order to explore responses and execute brute force attacks.
 For example, we can use the Intruder tool to brute force a password discovery attack.

 You can populate an intruder request by selecting one of the requests from the Target or Proxy views.
-For example, from the Target view right click on the login (_PUT /api/auth_) request and select the option to `Send to Intruder`.
+For example, from the Target view right-click on the login (_PUT /api/auth_) request and select the option to `Send to Intruder`.

 ![Send to intruder](sendToIntruder.png)

 This will create an entry on the `Intruder` tab that you can parameterize in order to generate modified versions of the request.

-In order to automate to brute force attack of the authentication request with a bunch different passwords, we select the password displayed in the `Payload positions` input and press the `Add §` button.
+In order to automate to brute force attack of the authentication request with a bunch of different passwords, we select the password displayed in the `Payload positions` input and press the `Add §` button.
 This will put the `§` characters around the portion of the request and make it an automation parameter.

 ![Payload positions](payloadPositions.png)